CAMeL-Lab/arafix_ocr/README.md

 *arafix.sh variables:
 - config_name: which config file should arafix read the settings from
 - book_name: which book should arafix run on
-- start_page: which page should arafix start running from
+- start_page: which page should arafix start running from.
+Set it to "None" to run it from the lowest possible page.
-- end_page: which page should arafix run till (inclusive)
+- end_page: which page should arafix run till (inclusive).
+Set it to "None" to run till the highest possible page.

 ### [Optional] Configuration